 To understand how carbon stocks might relate to other indicators of interest, the Sustainable Food Lab also evaluated the relationship among carbon stocks, annual carbon emissions, and annual coffee yields across the 370 farm plots surveyed.
 Each indicator was divided into three performance categories (low-1, medium-2, and high-3), with each category representing one-third of the plots.
-As larger numerical values are considered better for coffee yields and carbon stocks, 1 was low and 3 was high for these indicators; as smaller or negative numerical values are considered better for coffee yields numerical values are considered better for carbon emissions, 1 referred to high emissions intensities and 3 referred to low or negative emissions intensities.
+As larger numerical values are considered better for coffee yields and carbon stocks, 1 was low and 3 was high for these indicators; as smaller or negative numerical values are considered better for carbon emissions, 1 referred to high emissions intensities and 3 referred to low or negative emissions intensities.